API CodexAPI Codex

 Troubleshooting

-1. ✓ Verify API key is correct (no extra spaces or characters)
+1. ✓ Verify the API key is correct (no extra spaces or characters)

-2. ✓ Check subscription status on RapidAPI dashboard
+2. ✓ Check key status and remaining credits in the dashboard

-4. ✓ Verify API endpoint URL is correct
+4. ✓ Verify the API endpoint URL is correct

-6. ✓ Ensure you're not exceeding rate limits
+5. ✓ Ensure you're not exceeding your plan's rate limit

 Next Steps